Where to Skate: Manhattan North

 The avenues of the Upper West Side are usually in generally good condition, with Broadway tending to be the most variable.
-Central Park West has a bike/skate lane running the entire length of Central Park, while Columbus Ave. has a bikelane running south from 110th St. to 77th.
+Central Park West has a bike/skate lane running northward the entire length of Central Park, while Columbus Ave. has a bikelane running south from 110th St. to 77th.
 A bikelane along Amsterdam is ex[pected to be installed in 2016.

 In general, CPW is probably best for northbound travel, especially since the bike lane was marked in late 2001.
-Amsterdam is also okay for uptown travel, but watch out for the cabbies timing the traffic lights.
-Columbus or perhaps Central Park West is probably best for going south, but north of there it is hillier and as of early 2017 the pavement not so great.
-If you're on Broadway, beware the dangerous intersections at 65th, 71st, and 95th Sts.
+Amsterdam is also good for uptown travel, esp. about 79th St., but watch out for the cabbies timing the traffic lights.
+Columbus is probably best for going south, but north of there it is hillier and as of early 2017 the pavement not so great.
+If you're on Broadway, beware the dangerous "bow tie" intersections at 65th and 71st Sts..

-When travelling up and down the Upper East Side, I have found that Second and Third Aves. provide the best skating.
-There is also a bike lane over on First Ave., from 72nd St. up to 125th St. Be careful using Fifth Ave., as long segments of it are curb-to-curb traffic.
+When travelling up and down the Upper East Side, we have found that the bikelanes on First and Second Aves. provide the best skating.
+Be careful using Fifth Ave., as long segments of it are curb-to-curb traffic.

 Carl Schurz Park